How these Non-Profits Are Harnessing Volunteer Stories to Show Real Impact

 On their RobinSpeak platform, Robins share small snapshots: the joy of handing a hot meal to a family living under a bridge, the tearful thanks of an older woman who hadn’t eaten in days.

-4. Teach For India: Changing Futures, One Classroom at a Time
+4. Changing the Future, One Classroom at a Time with Teach For India

 Since 2009, over 4,500 Fellows have worked in India’s most under-resourced schools, taking on the challenge of shaping futures where the odds are often stacked high.

-The organisation highlights their Fellows’ personal journeys — stories of students who move from failing grades to first-generation university admissions, of parents who join hands to support learning, of Fellows who grow into lifelong education champions.
+The organisation highlights their Fellows’ personal journeys, including students who move from failing grades to first-generation university admissions, parents who join hands to support learning, and Fellows who grow into lifelong education champions.

 Today, Teach For India’s alumni and Fellows collectively reach over 33 million children across India.
 Behind every statistic is a Fellow, a classroom, and a child who dared to dream a little bigger.